-- (2) Compliance with Rule VI.C.4.a.-c. would likely result in serious emotional harm to the student. - VI.C.
-STUDENTS WITH DISABILITIES ENROLLED IN HOME SCHOOL.
-(RULES VI.D.) - 1.
-Dual enrollment (R277-438 and UCA 53G-6-702). - a.
-A student with a disability who is simultaneously enrolled in both home school or private school and a public school is considered a dual enrollment student. - b.
+VI.D.STUDENTS WITH DISABILITIES ENROLLED IN HOME SCHOOL (RULES IV.D.)

+- 1. Dual enrollment (R277-438 and UCA 53G-6-702). - a.
+A student with a disability who is simultaneously enrolled in both home school or private school and a public school is considered a student in dual enrollment. - b.
 A student with a disability seeking dual enrollment is entitled to special education and related services, under an IEP, for the time, or for the number of courses, the student is enrolled in the public school, based on the decision of the student's IEP Team.
-The IEP Team must consider the amount of time and courses needed for the provision of FAPE. - 2.
-Home schools do not meet the definition of private schools (R277-438).
+The IEP Team must consider the amount of time and courses needed for the provision of FAPE.